E-mail Form

 Your provider will carefully consider the risk of bleeding against early delivery of your baby.
 After 36 weeks, delivery of the baby may be the best treatment.

-Nearly all women with placenta previa need a C-section.
+Nearly all women with placenta previa will need a C-section.
 If the placenta covers all or part of the cervix, a vaginal delivery can cause severe bleeding.
 This can be deadly to both the mother and baby.

 If the placenta is near or covering part of the cervix, your provider may recommend: